Sirdal Municipality: Geography

+Sirdal Municipality is the largest municipality by area in Agder, and it includes the westernmost valley in Agder county.
+Bykle Municipality is located to the north; Valle Municipality is located to the northeast; Bygland Municipality and Kvinesdal Municipality are located to the east; Flekkefjord Municipality is located to the south; Lund Municipality and Eigersund Municipality are located to the southwest (both in Rogaland county); Bjerkreim Municipality and Gjesdal Municipality are located to the west (both in Rogaland county); and Sandnes Municipality (also in Rogaland county) is located to the northwest.

-Sirdal municipality includes the westernmost valley in Agder county, bordering Rogaland county to the west.
-To the south, it borders on the municipality of Flekkefjord and to the east is Kvinesdal.
-Sirdal is the largest municipality by area in Agder.
-Lakes in the region include Gravatnet, Kulivatnet, Kvifjorden, Øyarvatnet, Rosskreppfjorden, Sirdalsvatnet, and Valevatn.
-The mountain Urddalsknuten lies at the northern end of the municipality.
+Lakes in the municipality include Gravatn, Kulivatnet, Kvifjorden, Øyarvatnet, Rosskreppfjorden, Sirdalsvatnet, and Valevatn.
+The highest point in the municipality is the 1433.75 m tall mountain Urdalsknuten, at the northern end of the municipality.

 In 1990, the mountain road opened between the Sirdalen valley and the Setesdal valley over the Suleskard mountain pass.
-It connected Sirdal to Brokke in the neighboring municipality of Valle to the east.
+It connected Sirdal Municipality to the village of Brokke in the neighboring Valle Municipality to the east.
 It shortened the distance from Oslo to Stavanger by 110 km in the summer, and the road passes through barren, glacier-scoured highland.
 As it passes by the Rosskreppfjorden, it ascends to over 1000 m above sea level.